Dardeery/exploring-US-bikesharing/README.md

 Dataset :

-its a Randomly selected dataset for the first six months of 2017 are provided for all three cities.
+its a Randomly selected dataset for the first six months of 2017 are provided for all three cities, number of rows for each citz [200.000] row.
 All three of the data files contain the same core six (6) columns:

 Start Time (e.g., 2017-01-01 00:07:57)
 End Time (e.g., 2017-01-01 00:20:53)